cdsittampalam/documentation/docs/FAQ.md

 ![Resend Transfer](/doc-images/resendtransferpng)

-6. Select **Resend Approval Request**.
+6. Select **Resend Request**.
+The custodian receives a notification on their phone.

-6. Follow the steps to [approve the transfer transaction as a custodian](/docs/Creating%20Transactions#approve-transfer)

 ### Create a Duplicate Transfer Transaction